The details

 In both months, layers are key.
 We’ll send you a full packing guide to help you prepare. -

-You’ll stay in a mix of boutique hotels, scenic campsites, glass cabanas under the stars, and even whimsical hobbit houses.
-We’ve curated each night to be both comfortable and memorable, with options for private or shared rooms and tents.
+You’ll stay in a mix of boutique hotels, glass cabanas under the stars, newly constructed glass domes, and even whimsical hobbit houses.
+We’ve curated each night to be both comfortable and memorable.

 During the hiking portion of the trek, campsites have basic bathroom facilities.
-At certain accommodations like the Hobbit Houses, you’ll have access to hot showers and even outdoor jacuzzis.
-Our team also sets up private toilet tents at the more remote campsites. -
+At certain accommodations like the Hobbit Houses, you’ll have access to hot showers and even outdoor jacuzzis. -

 Nope!
-We have porters who will carry your duffel bag (max 15lbs/7kg).
-You’ll only need a small daypack for essentials like water, snacks, and layers during the hike.
+We have porters who will carry your duffel bag to each campsite.
+The majority of your stuff will go in the duffel bag, leaving your daypack for the essentials: like water, snacks, and layers.

 -

 Yes!
-All meals during the trip—from dinner on Day 1 to breakfast on the final day—are included.
-Our team can accommodate most dietary restrictions, including vegetarian, vegan, gluten-free, and allergies.
+We have you covered from dinner on Day 1 to breakfast on the final day.
+Our team can accommodate most dietary restrictions, including vegetarian, vegan, gluten-free, and some allergies.
 Just let us know in advance via your booking form.

 -